 How Do I Qualify for Disability with a Residual Functioning Capacity?

 If you don’t meet the criteria set forth under one of the Blue Book listings, you may still be eligible to receive Social Security disability benefits if you are unable to return to work.
 Disability Determination Services will assess the severity of your condition and your restrictions using a residual functioning capacity (RFC) form and how your work activities are limited.
 Your physician can also fill out one of these forms to detail your restrictions, conditions, symptoms, and treatment.

 The RFC should indicate how your ability to use your neck and arms have been limited by your condition.
 As an example, a decreased feeling of sensitivity in your arms may prevent you from grasping, holding, and lifting.
 Severe pain in your neck and face may impact your ability to concentrate.
 Your severe pain may require you to adjust your position more frequently than every two hours, and you may not be able to walk significant distances or for long periods of time.

 When using the medical-vocational allowance, several other things are also considered in addition to your conditions and symptoms.
 Your age, work experience, education level, training, transferable skills, and your ability to do lighter duty work will also be given consideration.
 The disability process is complicated and detailed you may face up to denials which you will have to appeal.
 The final step would be a hearing before an administrative law judge for a ruling on your case.

 Generally, if you are over 50 and are unable to work you may be more likely to be approved for benefits.
 For example, if you're 55, work in the construction industry, and your neck pain makes you unable to pick up objects that are more that 10 pounds, you may be more likely to be approved for benefits than someone who is 30 and works at a sedentary office job.

-Applying Specific Medical Tests to Your Disability Case
+What Specific Medical Tests Should Apply To Your Disability Case?